-- The effective date of Statement No. 87, Leases, and Implementation Guide No. 2019-3, Leases, for interim financial reports - Reporting of intra-entity transfers of assets between a primary government employer and a component unit defined benefit pension plan or defined benefit other postemployment benefit (OPEB) plan - The applicability of Statements No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, as amended, and No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, to reporting assets accumulated for postemployment benefits - The applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements - Measurement of liabilities (and assets, if any) related to asset retirement obligations (AROs) in a government acquisition - Reporting by public entity risk pools for amounts that are recoverable from reinsurers or excess insurers - Reference to nonrecurring fair value measurements of assets or liabilities in authoritative literature - Terminology used to refer to derivative instruments.
+- The effective date of Statement No. 87, Leases, and Implementation Guide No. 2019-3, Leases, for interim financial reports - The applicability of Statements No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, as amended, and No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, to reporting assets accumulated for postemployment benefits - The applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements - Measurement of liabilities (and assets, if any) related to asset retirement obligations (AROs) in a government acquisition - Reporting by public entity risk pools for amounts that are recoverable from reinsurers or excess insurers - Reference to nonrecurring fair value measurements of assets or liabilities in authoritative literature